-Trauma Therapy for the Lasting Impact of Emotionally Unsafe Relationships
+Therapy for the Lasting Impact of Controlling, Confusing, or Emotionally Neglectful Relationships

 The consultation is a chance to clarify what you’re dealing with and see whether working together makes sense.
 No preparation required.